 Filing of Form AOC-4

-The Companies which falls under XBRL requirements have to file the financial statement on MCA portal in XBRL format.
+The Companies which fall under XBRL requirements have to file the financial statement on the MCA portal in XBRL format.
 The criteria for XBRL Filing for companies are:

 - The companies listed on any Stock Exchanges.